arniebradfo/ng-wp-bradford-digital/readme.md

         * dynamically replace each link? - don't know how I would do this?
     + HISTORY:
         * back button should load just comments if previous post was a comment load, same with posts pagination, or maybe everything?
         * make history-like object/array that stores the type of ajax call and along with the url?
-Reference this everytime we hit the back button.
+Reference this every time we hit the back button.
-        * save a copy of the last ajax response and use that insted of querying the server?
+        * save a copy of the last ajax response and use that instead of querying the server?
     + COMMENTS:
-        * adding a comment and then paganating might produce wierd results
+        * adding a comment and then paginating might produce weird results
         * delete the last top level comment if returning a new top level comment? - if there is a second page of comments.
         * comment reply was borked
 - CSS:
     + add progress bar
 - TEST:
     + Test it with google analytics - use ga plugin?
-    + feature detect to allow graceful degredation. modernizr?
+    + feature detect to allow graceful degradation. modernizr?
         * Test browser implementation inconsistencies of popstate.
     + browser test